-ICS/REL 341 Roman Catholic Context 3 credits

-This course looks closely at the history and theology of Roman Catholicism with practical implications of ministry in that context.

-ICS/REL 342 Far Eastern Context 3 credits

-A study of Far Eastern history, culture, language and religions with practical implications of cross-cultural ministry in n that

-context.

-ICS/REL 343 Islamic Context 3 credits

-A study of Islamic history, culture, and religion with practical implications of cross-cultural ministry in that context.

-ICS/REL 344 Hindu Context A study of Hindu history, culture, and religion with practical implications of cross-cultural ministry in that context.

-ICS/REL 345 Major Cults: Counterfeit Christian Context This course looks closely at the history, theology, and practices of major cults, with practical implications of ministry.
+ICS/REL 341 Roman Catholic Context 3 credits This course looks closely at the history and theology of Roman Catholicism with practical implications of ministry in that context.
+ICS/REL 342 Far Eastern Context 3 credits A study of Far Eastern history, culture, language and religions with practical implications of cross-cultural ministry in that context.
+ICS/REL 343 Islamic Context 3 credits A study of Islamic history, culture, and religion with practical implications of cross-cultural ministry in that context.
+ICS/REL 344 Hindu Context 3 credits A study of Hindu history, culture, and religion with practical implications of cross-cultural ministry in that context.
+ICS/REL 345 Major Cults: Counterfeit Christian Context 3 credits This course looks closely at the history, theology, and practices of major cults, with practical implications of ministry.
 Emphasis will be placed on groups such as Jehovah's Witnesses, Mormons, and Christian Science.

-ICS/REL 346 Traditional Religions Context

-A general introduction to the beliefs and practices in traditional religions.
+ICS/REL 346 Traditional Religions Context 3 credits A general introduction to the beliefs and practices in traditional religions.
 The course explores the concepts of gods/spirits, humans/souls, ghosts/ancestors, taboo/sin, rituals, divination, witchcraft, sorcery/magic, spirit possession, and shamanism and how these influence Christian believers who come from a traditional-religion culture, Western societies, and major world religions.
+ICS/REL 347 European Context 3 credits A study of European history, culture, and religion with practical implications of cross-cultural ministry in that context.
+3 credits ICS/REL 348 Global South Context A study of the history, culture, and religions of the Global South with practical implications of cross-cultural ministry in that context.

-ICS/REL 347 European Context
+ICS/REL 349 10/40 Window Context